jcharistech/cipha/README.md

 ```

 ### Rail Fence Cipher
-This function encodes and decodes text using the Rail Fence cipher.
+This function encodes and decodes text using the Rail Fence cipher which is a transposition cipher.

 #### Example
 ```rust